Part II

 until it holds all beings in its luminous weave.

-Feel the web of connection expand, not as metaphor,
+Feel the web of connection expand, not as an idea,

 Reflections on the Web